Tikkurilan Soittokunta: Repertoire

-Late years the wind band has been focusing on film music, pop music, and social dance music e.g. walz and tango.
+Late years the wind band has been focusing on film music, pop music, and social dance music e.g. waltz and tango.
 In main themed concerts the band has invited vocal soloists.
 Occasionally the choice of soloists has been quite unconvententional like actor Martti Suosalo as a performing singer and Erkki Liikanen singing classical repertoire even if famous for comedy music and hit ballades.

 The repertoire includes also Finnish wind band classics and standard international concert band music, like parts of Holst's First Suite in E, and seasonal music.